G1tGeek/sprint1/pr-poc.md

 ----
 ## Introduction

 This guide focuses on the process of creating Pull Requests using both the GitHub web interface (GUI) and the GitHub Command Line Interface (CLI), providing step-by-step instructions for each method to facilitate efficient collaboration and code integration.
-To get an understanding about Pull Request [click here.](https://github.com/snaatak-Downtime-Crew/Documentation/blob/SCRUMS-106-Adil/vcs_design%20+%20poc/pr/pr%20documentation/README.md)

 ---